Speakers

 Sami Määttä

 Sami Määttä works in Accessibility Library Celia, Finland.
 He is an expert in accessible mathematics in digital publications and takes part in the translation work with the screen reader add-on MathCAT.
-He has experience is planning and doing user research with children with print disabilities.
+He has experience in planning and doing user research with children with print disabilities.

 Sami Määttä will discuss authoring and proofreading MathML content.
 MathML wasn’t intended to be written by hand but rather be generated by different converter tools.
 Sami will give an overview of existing solutions and different formats that can have MathML code.
 The aim is to also open discussion on solutions we don’t know of yet!